 a = v2 / r = 42 / 5.7 = 16 / 5.7 = 2.80 m/s2

-Therefore, the acceleration toward the center of the circle is 2.8 meters per second square (m/s2)
+Therefore, the acceleration toward the centre of the circle is 2.8 meters per second square (m/s2)

 Centripetal force (f) is defined as the force that tends to keep an object of mass (m), around a circular path of radius (r).
 The formula for centripetal force is f = mv2/r.

-Centrifugal force is the reaction force that tends to move a body away from the center.
-In other words, it acts in opposite direction to the centripetal force which can be written as (- mv2/r).
+Centrifugal force is the reaction force that tends to move a body away from the centre.
+In other words, it acts in the opposite direction to the centripetal force which can be written as (- mv2/r).